 A quick note that this post contains affiliate links (so if you purchase through a link we’ll earn a small commission).
 All the opinions are our own.

 It’s a testament to the ability of the human mind to overcome seemingly insurmountable obstacles and heartening for fellow sailors who will encounter situations that put their own courage to the test.
-It’s one of the most incredible feats in the modern era and is worth the read.
+It’s a great read and details one of the most incredible feats of the modern era.

-New Zealander, Tom Neale travels to Suwarrow, a remote South Pacific atoll and spends 16 years living alone and off the land.
+New Zealander, Tom Neale travels to Suwarrow, a remote South Pacific atoll, and spends 16 years living alone and off the land.
 If you’ve ever fantasized about living on a remote South Pacific Island, this book is for you.

 Considered one of the greatest adventurers of our time, Tilman has sailed and climbed in some of the world’s most remote and environments.
 His sailing books are must-reads for those who dream of straying from the beaten path and sailing in high-latitudes.